 About

-The significance of the Southwest Mau is paramount for the sustained viability of agriculture in the region.
+The significance of the Southwestern Mau is paramount for the sustained viability of agriculture in the region.
 It plays a dual role, not only in climate regulation but also in providing essential biodiversity.
 Agricultural practices heavily rely on rainfed methods, with no irrigation in place.
 Hence, the forest is a crucial component, contributing significantly to the agricultural sector.

 Governance Structure